 IEE brings new sensing product to the States

 AUBURN HILLS, Mich.—Luxembourg manufacturer IEE Sensing has U.S. headquarters here for a reason: For 20 years, the company has been manufacturing sensors that detect when you’re sitting in your car’s set, to trigger things like those annoying seat-belt beepers and to turn on passenger side airbags.
-As an engineering-driven firm, IEE said it is constantly looking for new technology, in this case a head sensor—basically a camera designed to tell whether there was a person in the seat or not by detecting whether there was a head there or not.
+However, the in-seat sensors were less than perfect, so they created a head sensor—basically a camera designed to tell whether there was a person in the seat or not by detecting whether there was a head there or not.

 “Unfortunately, the car makers didn’t want that,” said Mike McGovern, who’s recently come aboard to run sales for IEE’s nascent Security & Safety division.
 So, in looking for other applications for the technology, IEE came upon security.
 It turns out head-sensing is great for applications like anti-tailgating, people-counting, direction alarms and other solutions that have been created by video analytic companies, for example.